syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Backstage.md

 ### Hide Menu Button

-To hide the menu button change the ribbon property `MenuButtonVisible` as False.The default value is True.
+The menu button can be hide by setting the `MenuButtonVisible` to `False`.The default value is `True`.

 {% tabs %}